AllenDowney/EqualityWEF/HALE/plan.md

 **Note on excluded indicators:**
 - **Intimate Partner Violence (IPV) prevalence** - Excluded from the model because: (1) data is missing for some OECD countries, and (2) it is likely not a strong direct indicator of HALE gender gap (it affects morbidity/quality of life more than mortality, and the relationship to HALE gap is indirect and complex).

+- **Smoking prevalence** - Excluded from the model because it is a long-lag cause of some of the immediate causes of death included in the analysis (e.g., cardiovascular disease, chronic respiratory disease).
+Including both smoking and its downstream effects would create redundancy and make it difficult to interpret which factors are most directly associated with the HALE gender gap.

+- **NCD Mortality (30-70 years)** - Excluded from the model because it is a catch-all combined indicator (cardiovascular disease, cancer, diabetes, chronic respiratory disease) that is not something we can target with specific policies.
+The model uses the individual cause-specific indicators instead, which are more actionable and interpretable.

+- **WHO Cardiovascular Disease** - Excluded from the model because it has been replaced with the IHME version (`cardiovascular_ihme_recent`), which has better temporal coverage (2000-2021 vs. only 2004 data for WHO).

+- **WHO Diabetes** - Excluded from the model because it has been replaced with the IHME version (`diabetes_ihme_recent`), which has better temporal coverage (2000-2021 vs. only 2004 data for WHO).

-- For each indicator:
+- ✅ For each indicator:
   - Use `load_and_inventory()` to load and filter data
-  - Use `summarize_gap()` to get most recent year per country
+  - Use `summarize_gap()` to get most recent year per country (creates `Mid_` and `Gap_` columns)
   - Filter to OECD countries using `get_oecd()`
-  - For indicators with both male and female data: extract both `_Male` and `_Female` columns (exclude `_Gap` columns to avoid collinearity)
+  - For indicators with both male and female data: keep both `Mid_` and `Gap_` columns (also keep `_Male` and `_Female` columns for counterfactual analysis)
   - For female-only indicators (maternal mortality): keep the `_Female` column
+  - **Note**: The model uses `Mid_` and `Gap_` columns, while `_Male` and `_Female` columns are kept for counterfactual analysis but not used as predictors

-**Step 1.4: Merge All Predictors into Single Dataset**
+**Step 1.4: Merge All Predictors into Single Dataset** ✅ **COMPLETE**
-- Merge all predictor DataFrames (indexed by Country) into single country-level dataset
+- ✅ Merge all predictor DataFrames (indexed by Country) into single country-level dataset
-- Use outer merge to keep all countries, document which countries have missing data for which indicators
+- ✅ Use outer merge to keep all countries, document which countries have missing data for which indicators
-- Create missing data report showing coverage for each indicator across OECD countries
+- ✅ Create missing data report showing coverage for each indicator across OECD countries
-- The merged dataset will have one row per country with columns for each predictor (male and female separately for most indicators, female-only for maternal mortality)
+- ✅ The merged dataset has one row per country with columns for each predictor:
+  - `Mid_{indicator}` and `Gap_{indicator}` columns for most indicators (used in modeling)
+  - `{indicator}_Male` and `{indicator}_Female` columns (kept for counterfactual analysis)
+  - `MaternalMortality_Female` for maternal mortality (female-only)

-**Step 1.5: Handle Missing Data and Create Final Dataset**
+**Step 1.5: Handle Missing Data and Create Final Dataset** ✅ **COMPLETE**
-- Since missing data is expected to be minimal for OECD countries, use complete-case analysis for primary model
+- ✅ Since missing data is expected to be minimal for OECD countries, use complete-case analysis for primary model
-- Document any countries excluded due to missing critical predictors
+- ✅ Document any countries excluded due to missing critical predictors
-- Create final analysis dataset with:
+- ✅ Create final analysis dataset with:
-  - Target variable: `HALE_gap` (Female - Male, in years)
+  - **Target variables**: Both `HALE_gap` and `LifeExpectancy_gap` (Female - Male, in years)
-  - Predictors: All `_Male` and `_Female` columns from Step 1.3 (plus `MaternalMortalityRatio_Female`)
+  - Predictors: All `Mid_` and `Gap_` columns (used in modeling), plus `_Male` and `_Female` columns (kept for counterfactual analysis)
   - Index: Country codes (OECD countries only)
+- ✅ Save final dataset to HDF5 file with both target variables for use in modeling notebooks

 ### Phase 2: Exploratory Data Analysis